Family Child Care - FCC

 We want to make the transfer process as easy as possible for you.
 Because of that, we’re implementing this guidance across all IMCOM garrisons and spreading the news to all current and newly on-boarded FCC providers.

 - Family Child Care Briefing

-If you are interested in becoming in a Family Child Care provider, or have already registered, you will need to attend the Family Child Care Briefing before conducting any child care.
+If you are interested in becoming in a Family Child Care (FCC) provider, please contact the FCC Office at +1 (907)353-7595.